 The trick to recycling right is knowing the difference between hard and soft plastics

-It’s important to know that hard plastics go into your yellow-lidded recycling bin and soft plastics go into your red-lidded general waste bin or can be recycled through REDcycle at your local Woolworths and Coles Supermarkets.
+It’s important to know that hard plastics go into your yellow-lidded recycling bin and soft plastics go into your red-lidded general waste bin.

 Hard plastics are processed at your local MRF (Material Recovery Facility), they items are then turned into recycled products.

-Unfortunately, soft plastics are unable to be processed at your local MRF because they create mechanical issues for the machinery, however for those “keen” recyclers, you are able to drop them off at the REDcycle bins in your local area, otherwise they must go into your red-lidded general waste bin.
+Unfortunately, soft plastics are unable to be processed at your local MRF because they create mechanical issues for the machinery.
+You need to put your soft plastics in your red-lidded general waste bin.

-1. Soft plastics – Some plastics look firm but are actually classed as a soft plastic and cannot be recycled in your yellow-lidded recycling bin, into the red-lidded general waste bin or REDcycle for these items.
+1. Soft plastics – Some plastics look firm but are actually classed as a soft plastic and cannot be recycled in your yellow-lidded recycling bin.
+Put these items into your red-lidded general waste bin.

 2. Hard plastics – These are commonly found around the home, if plastic is moulded or hard and is a household item it goes in the yellow-lidded recycling bin.

 3. Scrunch test – The easy way to tell if plastic is soft or hard is the scrunch test.
 If it scrunches into a ball it’s soft, if it holds it’s shape it’s hard.